dtubbenhauer/growth-diagram/README.md

 ```

 The code runs for general $k$, but takes a while to evaluate.
 For fixed $k$ this is very quick.

+# Additional details for the calculation in Knop's category

+To be done

 # Erratum